raphdamico/framerKit/README.md

 # Questions

-Feel free to contact the project's maintainer, Raph D'Amico, on raph-at-gmail-dot-com or @raphdamico on Twitter.
+Feel free to contact me, Raph D'Amico, on raph-at-gmail-dot-com or @raphdamico on Twitter.